lilab-bcb/cumulus/docs/cellranger/multi.rst

       - "gs://fc-e0000000-0000-0000-0000-000000000000/cellranger_output"
       -
     * - include_introns
       - Turn this option on to also count reads mapping to intronic regions.
 With this option, users do not need to use pre-mRNA references.
-Note that if this option is set, cellranger_version must be >= 5.0.0.
 This option is used by ``cellranger multi``.
       - true
       - true
     * - no_bam
       - Turn this option on to disable BAM file generation.
-This option is only available if cellranger_version >= 5.0.0.
 This option is used by ``cellranger multi``.
       - false
       - false
     * - force_cells